Wrapping up the year,

 UV index

-The month with the lowest UV index is December, with an average maximum UV index of 9.
-A UV Index reading of 8 to 10 represents a very high health hazard from exposure to the Sun's UV radiation for average individuals.
+December is the month with the lowest UV index, with an average maximum UV index of 9.
+A UV Index reading of 8 to 10 represents a very high health hazard from exposure to the Sun's UV radiation for the average person.

-Note: In December, the maximum UV index of 9 translates into these guidelines:
+Note: During December, 9 as the daily maximum UV index converts into the following advice: